knative/docs/docs/getting-started/quickstart-install.md

+# Install Knative

+To get started, install the Knative CLI and the `quickstart` plugin.

 # Install the Knative CLI

 --8<-- "install-kn.md"

 # Install the Knative quickstart plugin

-To get started, install the Knative `quickstart` plugin:

 === "Using Homebrew"